 8 Most Common Reasons Malaysians Get Low Credit Score

 Your credit score is typically what banks use to subjectively evaluate the credibility of your financing application.

-A well-known method used to measure this is the FICO score which rates applicants – the higher the score, the better it is.
-However, it is likely that many banks in Malaysia use their own internal method of measuring and determining your credit score.
+However, many banks in Malaysia use their own internal method of evaluating your credit score.
 This means your chances of getting a loan approved vary depending on which bank you choose to apply for credit.

 What factors determine your credit score?

 - Your Character is reflected based on your attitude towards your loan.
 If you take pride in paying your bills promptly, you will get an A for reliability on your debt repayment.
 They also take into consideration your personal details such as the length of stay in your current address and the duration of your current employment.

-- Your Capital shows the amount of valuable assets you hold which can be used as collateral, such as property, investment or savings in the event you fail to repay your loan.
+- Your Capital shows the number of valuable assets you hold which can be used as collateral, such as property, investment or savings in the event you fail to repay your loan.

 - Your Capacity shows that the income you earn and this reflects your ability to pay off your debt.
 Thus, you need to make sure that you have sufficient cash flow running.

 How can you hurt your credit score?